 Setting your boundaries might anger, frustrate, or sadden the people in your relationships.
 This is what makes it so hard to do!
 After all, who wants to hurt the people closest to them?

-Good communication is essential for any healthy relationship.
-In order to ensure that boundary setting in relationships is effective, you need to honestly and openly share your boundaries with the other person.
+Clear communication is essential for any healthy relationship.
+In order to ensure that boundary setting in relationships is effective, you need to honestly and openly share your boundary issues with the other person using effective communication skills.

-Again, this takes courage to step outside of your comfort zone.
+Communication takes courage to step outside of your comfort zone.
 You may be rejected, and you may be judged, but these reactions just tell you that efforts to salvage the relationship aren’t being put in by both people.
-In the end, it is better to be vulnerable and live true to yourself then it is to put in work on a relationship that isn’t building you up.
+In the end, it is better to be courageous, vulnerable, and live true to yourself then it is to put in work on a relationship that isn’t building you up.

-You need to remember that boundaries need to be respected by both people in a healthy relationship.
+Boundary setting in relationships should not lead to anger and frustration.
 People who get angry when you set boundaries do not respect your boundaries.
-Boundary setting in relationships should not lead to anger and frustration.
 It should be met with understanding and support.
 These are reactions that come from people who respect us.

-Those who truly love and care about you will understand.
-If they persist and still don’t accept your boundaries, it may be time to consider thinking about whether or not this person is still important to continue to have boundary debates with.
+Those who truly love and care about you will understand rather than making you feel guilty or selfish.
+If someone persists with boundary violations, it may be time to consider whether or not it is worth continuing to have boundary debates with them.

-There are some people that will push the boundaries you set.
-Guaranteed.
+There are some people that will always push the boundaries you set.
 And if you aren’t consistent with your expectations, you end up sending mixed messages which will make it harder to maintain your boundaries.

-Take speed limits for example.
+I like to think of boundaries like speed limits.
 Speed limits are boundaries that are posted to keep people safe on our roads.
-Now, there are always people who think they can go 5 miles per hour over the speed limit.
+But there are always people who think they can go 5 miles per hour over the speed limit.
 This is only slightly pushing the boundaries..right?
 What about 10 miles per hour?
-Will that push the boundaries too much, or am I still safe to push a bit further?
 15 miles per hour anyone?

 There will always be people in your life who test your metaphorical speed limits.
 They want to see what you will do if they push the boundaries a little or a lot.
 These types of people want to know if it is possible for them to push so hard that they break your boundaries all together.

-If you don’t take ownership of your life and consistently maintain your boundaries, eventually, you will give in.
-And you will give up on maintaining your boundaries altogether.
-Letting this happen will put you right back where you started.
+If you don’t take ownership of your life and consistently maintain your boundaries you may find yourself giving up on maintaining your boundaries altogether.
+And letting this happen will put you right back where you started!

-Boundaries keep us in our safe, comfortable, and happy place.
+Boundaries keep us in our safe, comfortable, and happy good place.
 That’s why we need them, and that’s why we create them in the first place.
-Be courageous.
+So be courageous.
 Set your boundaries.
-Be consistent, speak up, and let other people know that you plan to hold your ground.
-And always be ready to hand out a speeding ticket if you have to.
+Communicate and be consistent.
+Speak up and let other people know that you plan to hold your ground.
+And always be ready to hand out a speeding ticket if you have to!